Thursday, 13 March 2025

 A global survey of CFOs reveals growing concerns over AI ROI, with many planning to reduce AI spending if results aren't visible by 2025.

 As artificial intelligence (AI) continues to change industries, finance leaders are facing a crucial decision.
-New research shows that while excitement about AI remains strong, concerns over its return on (ROI) are causing hesitation among many CFOs.
+New research shows that while excitement about AI remains strong, concerns over its return on investment (ROI) are causing hesitation among many CFOs.

 CFOs express caution about AI spending